cube-js/cube/docs/content/Examples-Tutorials-Recipes/Column-based-access.md

 ## Query

-To get the supplier's products, we will send two identical requests with different emails at authorization token.
+To get the supplier's products, we will send two identical requests with different emails inside the JWT.

 ```javascript
 // purus.accumsan@Proin.org